msrasys/nnscaler/docs/parallel_module.md

 3. Code generation feature configuration
     - use_zero: whether to use zero.
 If it is true, the generated code will use zero1 to do distributed training.
     - zero_ngroups: the number of groups to be used in zero.
-    - reducer_op: the reducer operation for the gradients.
-It can be `sum`, `mean`, `min`, `max`, `avg`.
 4. User configuration
     - user_config: the user configuration.
 A typical usage is deciding whether skipping compiling and reusing the previously compiled parallel module.
 If user_config is the same between two runs, compiling in the second run will be skipped.

 Note:
-1.  `reducer_op` represents which `torch.distributed.ReduceOp` is used when reduce gradients by torch.distributed.all_reduce or torch.distributed.reduce_scatter

-    In some cases, you may want to firstly divide the local gradients, and then use torch.distributed.ReduceOp.SUM to get the final the gradients.
-    You can achieve that speical mean with `optimizer.register_reducer_pre_hook` by setting `reducer_op` to `sum` and divide the local gradients with the following code:
-    ```python
-    def _mean_hook(reducer, grad):
-      if reducer.reduce_op == torch.distributed.ReduceOp.SUM:
-        grad.div_(reducer.ranks)
-    optimizer.register_reducer_pre_hook(_mean_hook)
-    ```
-2. You can put any graph related configuration here.
+1. You can put any graph related configuration here.
 The assumption is different user_config should generate different graph/code.
 So if the user config is changed, we will regenerate the graph/code automatically.
 Here are some examples:

     - Example 1: save module configuration
         ```python